 Gender Bender: Ninetails refers to himself as male, but most of his time on screen is as the very feminine Rao.
 Issun continues to refer to Ninetails as a she for the rest of the game though.

-Japanese Mythology: The myth in question was used for both the story arcs with Blight and Ninetails.
-To elaborate, the myth goes that there was a young priestess.
+Japanese Mythology: The myth in question was used for both the story arcs with Blight and Ninetails. [[spoiler: The myth goes that there was a young priestess.
 She became very popular with everyone, including the Emperor.
 The Emperor fell ill and two warriors found out that she was really a kitsune that was casting a spell on him.
 She pleaded with them in their dreams to spare her, because she had a vision that they would kill her.
 They didn't listen.

 The queen and ruler of Sei'an and all of Nippon.
 When Issun and Ammy arrive in Sei'an in its cursed state, they found out that the queen was holed up in her palace and not doing a thing to help.
 Issun, having one of his Genre Savvy moments, guesses that the queen is secretly responsible for this mess.
 However, this is not true as the queen was in fact praying the whole time for a solution for these problems.
 Amaterasu was what she had been waiting for, and she requests the duo to seek out and destroy Oni Island.
 Her plans apparently fails when Amaterasu fails to save the water dragon and she is murdered by the evil Rao.
 However, it is later revealed that this was what she planned all along and both her and Amaterasu knew that she had to die from the beginning.